 DRESS IT OFF

 Some have said, there’s no such thing as bad weather, just bad clothing.
 Iceland’s design scene is booming with good, high quality outdoor wear from brands like 66 NORTH who have been keeping Iceland warm since 1926.
 Iceland’s storms often mean a lot of rain and wind (lots of wind!).
 This means that umbrellas do not work so well.
-What you need is a really good waterproof jacket.
+What you need is wool and fleece layers and a really good waterproof jacket.
 Every Icelander has one.
 66 North have developed and tested their clothing for the Icelandic conditions.
 Go shopping (tax free for visitors!) when you arrive to keep you prepared for whatever Iceland throws at you.

 WHAT TO DO IN REYKJAVÍK IN BAD WEATHER?